-Hello, my name is Carlos Vermeersch, a senior biology student of Spanish and Belgian descent.
-I'm a wildlife and travel photographer based in the Canary Islands (Spain) and a scientific illustrator accredited by the Museo de la Naturaleza y el Hombre (MNH) in Tenerife, through a course imparted by biologist and scientific illustrator Sergio Hernández Bello.
+Hello, my name is Carlos Vermeersch, a biologist of Spanish and Belgian descent.
+I'm a wildlife photographer, a scientific illustrator accredited by the Museo de Naturaleza y Arqueología (MUNA) and a forensic facial reconstructor by the University of Burgos.

 I was born in 1993 on Tenerife (Spain), but when I was three years old my family and I moved to northern Belgium.
 Almost ten years later, we decided to return to the Canary Islands.
-For a shorter period of time I've also lived in the Balearic Islands and Morocco.
-Right now I live in La Laguna on my birth island.
+I'm based in the Canary Islands.

 English evolutionary biologist and ethologist Richard Dawkins and me at the Starmus Festival, where I had the pleasure to meet him.